-Speech of Introduction (Special Occasion) - 4 Minutes: The student will deliver a speech introducing a fellow classmate following an interview; should be creative, possibly funny, organized clearly and emotively affective.
+Speech of Introduction (Special Occasion) - 4 Minutes: The student will deliver a speech introducing themselves to the class; should be creative, possibly funny, organized clearly and emotively affective.
 This is worth 100 points, or 10%, of the semester grade.

-Informative Speech -5 Minutes: A researched presentation with verbal citation of sources.
+Informative Speech - 5 Minutes: A researched presentation with verbal citation of sources.
 Consult with the instructor on the choice of a topic.
 This is worth 200 points, or 20%, of the semester grade.